St David's School, Middlesex: Ashford

 In 1857 the school moved out of London to a new site at Ashford, Middlesex.
 It began to have difficulty attracting charitable pupils, and in 1882 was reconstituted to admit a higher proportion of fee-paying pupils, and as a school exclusively for girls (although those boys already admitted were able to stay for the remainder of their education).
 It now became known as the Welsh Girls' School.

 During World War II the school was evacuated to the Powis Castle estate in Montgomeryshire, but returned to its Ashford site in 1946.
 In the post-war period its connections with Wales became more tenuous, and in 1967 the name was changed to St David's School.
-The school closed in 2009 because of falling numbers caused by economic recession.
+The school closed in 2009 because of falling numbers caused by the Great Recession.
 In 2010, the Ashford buildings were taken over by St James Independent Schools and opened as St James Senior Boys' School.